Homicide: Murder and Manslaughter

 The defendant must take his victim as he finds him under the 'egg-shell skull' rule: R v LeBrun (1991) 4 All ER 673.
 As a result, any pre-dispositions or inherent weaknesses or vulnerabilities of the victim are deemed irrelevant.

 Self-defence is as much a defence to murder and manslaughter as to any other offence.
 As with all cases of offences against the person, when considering the sufficiency of evidence under the Code, if it is plain that such a defence is likely to succeed it would not be right to commence proceedings.
-Refer to Self-Defence and the Prevention of Crime, elsewhere in the Legal Guidance.
+Prosecutors should refer to the legal guidance on Self-Defence and the Prevention of Crime.

 Manslaughter is an alternative verdict that can be returned on a prosecution for murder.
 Section 6 Criminal Law Act 1967 provides that, on an indictment for murder, a person found not guilty may be found guilty of manslaughter.